SOCIETY of South Dakota

 Diagnostic services are available for boys and girls,

-ages 4-14, who exhibit emotional disorders or behavioral problems.
+ages 4-14, who exhibit emotional disorders or behavioral needs.

 Assessment components include: